 About 70 percent of the entire Miami population are Hispanics and Latinos, and within their communities, populations are changing rapidly.
 Brazilians, Venezuelans, Puerto Ricans, and other immigrants are in fact recreating the city, and the events that are going on throughout Latin America are affecting the changes significantly.
+So let’s check out Miami’s Hispanic Population and things you should know.
 See also this Lonely Planet video:

 Journalists covering Miami Latinos are discussing not only the news items about Cuba or Venezuela but also cover unique story and news from these communities.
 Check out this old Miami joke: Latinos love to visit Miami because the city’s so near to the United States.
 Or the chestnut about that Miami is Latin America’s capital, or Miami is Latin America where the phones are working.
 And so on… Just see that Miami is taking pride in saying: ‘We are Latin American just as much as we are American.
 That is a good thing… Except when it is not.

 Last month researchers released study outcomes that demonstrate just how terribly scary the widening gap between the rich and the poor has become in America.
 The divide between the richest one (1) percent (those making $398,000 and over) and the bottom 99 (!) percent has become wider than it has ever been in the last century.
 In the years 2010 – 2015, the income for the bottom 99 percent had hardly grown at all (just 0.4 percent) while the income for the top 1 percent had shot up by over 30 percent!